 In any class, you can quickly generate a

-- Configure a custom naming style for different members.
+First, you can configure a custom naming style for different members.
 When there's a naming style in place, ReSharper enforces its requirements when generating new members.

-All keyboard shortcuts provided in the "Features" section are taken from ReSharper 2.x / IDEA keyboard scheme.
-For details on ReSharper's two default keymaps, see Documentation and Demos.
+All keyboard shortcuts provided in this page are available in ReSharper's default "Visual Studio" keymap.
+For details on ReSharper's two keymaps, see ReSharper Documentation.